alphagov/transactions-explorer/README.markdown

 ### Generating site

 * Generate the site with `python create_pages.py`.
-It can be parametrized with the following argument:
+It can be parameterised with the following argument:
   * `--services-data`: Services CSV datafile (default: `data/services.csv`)
   * `--path-prefix`: Prefix for generated URL paths (default: `/`)